sublimehq/sublime_text/README.md

 ## Before creating a new issue

+*   **This tracker is for issues with the Sublime Text *Core* only.**

+    For language-specific issues with the "Default Packages" (such as syntax highlighting), refer to the [Default Packages repository](https://github.com/SublimeTextIssues/DefaultPackages).

-*   Make sure it isn't a package that's causing the bug.
-Start with a [clean profile](http://www.sublimetext.com/docs/3/revert.html) if you need.
+    For issues related to other packages, head over to the respective repository or contact its author.
+Start with a [clean profile](http://www.sublimetext.com/docs/3/revert.html) if you need to verify.

-    This repo is for *Sublime Text-related* bugs only.
-If your issue is related to a specific package or plugin, submit your report to that package's repository instead.
-*   Search for the bug [here](https://github.com/SublimeTextBugs/Issues/search?q=&type=Issues) to see if an issue like yours already exists.
-You may use labels for filterting the [issue list](https://github.com/SublimeTextBugs/Issues/issues) by clicking any of these related to the problem you want to report.
+*   Search for the issue [here](https://github.com/SublimeTextIssues/Core/search?q=&type=Issues) to check if it was already reported.
+You may use labels for filterting the [issue list](https://github.com/SublimeTextIssues/Core/issues) by clicking any of these related to the problem you want to report or request.

 ## Filing a bug